 If you want to learn how to use Lightroom Classic CC, there are plenty of options at your disposal.
-We cover the pros and cons of five different methods to learn Lightroom, from getting started to more advanced usage.
+We cover the pros and cons of five different methods to learn Lightroom, from getting started to more advanced users.

 Five Ways to Learn How to Use Lightroom Classic CC

 Learning how to use Lightroom Classic CC seems like a never-ending task.
-I think most of us choose a method to get started, and then mostly stick with what we know.
+I think most of us choose a method to get started and then mostly stick with what we know.

 There are two problems, though: